 Now write down your answers to the following questions:

-• How will I create balance between work, life, personal satisfaction and expectations?
+• How will I create a balance between work, life, personal satisfaction, and expectations?

 • What are the qualities and motivation factors affecting my business?

-• What are the advantages and disadvantages of going alone?
+• Also, what are the advantages and disadvantages of going alone?

 • Why do I want to start up my business?
 Is it definitely for me?